zalando-incubator/kubernetes-on-aws/docs/user-guide/using-volumes.rst

           - name: redis
             image: redis:3.2.5

-Your service will be implemented by an ``ELB`` and we provision a DNS record to point to it based on the name and namespace you're defining it in.
-So given you use the manifests as printed above and you're running in the default namespace you should find your redis instance at ``redis-default.hackweek.zalan.do``.
+Your service can be accessed from other pods by using the automatically generated cluster-internal DNS name or service IP address.
+So given you use the manifests as printed above and you're running in the default namespace you should find your redis instance at ``redis.default.svc.cluster.local`` from any other pod.

-Connect to your endpoint and make sure it works:
+You can run an interactive pod and test that it works.
+You can use the same redis image as it contains the redis CLI.

 .. code-block:: bash

+    $ kubectl run redis-cli --rm -ti --image=redis:3.2.5 --restart=Never /bin/bash
-    $ redis-cli -h redis-default.hackweek.zalan.do
+    $ redis-cli -h redis.default.svc.cluster.local
     redis-default.hackweek.zalan.do:6379> quit

 Creating a volume